 Really liked this soup for a change of pace.
 I pureed the soup and added extra Pernod.
 I thought it needed a bit more.
-I did this before reading the other reviews below.
-So I think the suggestions to add more Pernod is spot on.
+I think the suggestions to add more Pernod is spot on.

 Outstanding soup in the puréed form!
 I think puréeing it pulls all the flavors together.
 I also added an extra generous splash of Pernod stirred in at the end as suggested by another reviewer.
 That really was the clincher.
 This is an elegant soup with a unique flavor profile.

 The fist time I made this soup it was good but needed something to be able to make it a meal.
 Second time I seasoned ground turkey with ground fennel, ground cumin, salt and pepper.
 Sauted it in the soup pot.
 Removed it to a bowl,drained the fat and continued with

 the recipe.
 I added the turkey to the soup for the last 10 minutes; and coupled with a salad it made a wonderful one pot meal.